Kaushik-Yadala/Kaushik-Yadala/README.md

 - 👋 Hi, I’m @Kaushik-Yadala
 - 👀 I’m interested in Coding
-- 🌱 I’m currently learning how to create games using UNITY
+- 🌱 I’m currently learning how to create app using Android Studio and Kotlin

 <!---
 Kaushik-Yadala/Kaushik-Yadala is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.